TreeCoder: Systematic Exploration and Optimisation of Decoding and Constraints for LLM Code Generation: Data Availability Statement

 To handle both soft constraints (\ie preferences that guide generation without strictly invalidating outputs) and hard constraints (\ie rules that must always be satisfied), we follow the idea of potential functions in~\cite{loula2025syntacticsemanticcontrollarge}, such that our constraint function assigns a quality score to partial or complete token sequences.
 This design enables a unified mechanism for constraint enforcement: the update and prune stages of the decoding function can replicate hard masking behaviour (assigning zero score to invalid continuations) or soft masking (down-weighting unlikely continuations, as in~\cite{loula2025syntacticsemanticcontrollarge}).

-We further adopt the product of experts formulation which means that $\Phi$ can be decomposed into individual constraints $\phi$ such that $\Phi = \prod_{i=1}^{n} \phi_i$ where each $\phi_i$ takes as input the sequence of tokens $\boldsymbol{x}$ and outputs a score indicating the quality of the sequence of tokens.
+We further adopt the product-of-experts formulation which means that $\Phi$ can be decomposed into individual constraints $\phi$ such that $\Phi = \prod_{i=1}^{n} \phi_i$ where each $\phi_i$ takes as input the sequence of tokens $\boldsymbol{x}$ and outputs a score indicating the quality of the sequence of tokens.
 For example, a score of 0 would indicate that the solution is invalid.

 Product of experts formulation is desirable because it encourages breaking down the score assessment into individual modular components that can be applied individually or stacked.
 Such modularity helps allow for more explainable systems where the end-user can see which constraint has been violated.
 By using multiplication as the aggregation function any expert gets veto power over the sequence of tokens.
 This aligns well with the setting of constrained decoding for code generation where any syntax mistake, unit test failure, or security violation invalidates the solution.